 The Company's unsecured junior subordinated notes (Junior Subordinated Notes) mature on July 30, 2036.
-The Junior Subordinated Notes are redeemable at par and paid interest at a fixed rate of 7.987% for the first ten years ending July 30, 2016.
-The securities now have a floating interest rate as defined in the Junior Subordinated Notes Indenture, which was a weighted-average of 4.72% as of September 30, 2019.
+The Junior Subordinated Notes are redeemable at par and paid interest at a fixed rate of 7.987% for the first 10 years ending July 30, 2016.
+The securities now have a floating interest rate as defined in the Junior Subordinated Notes Indenture, which was a weighted-average of 4.25% as of September 30, 2020.
 The obligations relating to these notes are subordinated to the Facility and the Senior Notes.
 In January 2010, the Company modified the terms of \$75.0 million of these notes and recorded them at their then estimated fair value.
 Over the remaining life of the Junior Subordinated Notes, we will increase their carrying value until this carrying value equals the face value of the notes.
-As of September 30, 2019, the unamortized accretion was \$34.7 million and will be amortized over the remaining life of the notes.
-As of September 30, 2019, the Company was in compliance with all covenants under the Junior Subordinated Notes.
+As of September 30, 2020, the unamortized accretion was \$32.6 million and will be amortized over the remaining life of the notes.
+As of September 30, 2020, the Company believes it was in compliance with all covenants under the Junior Subordinated Notes.